Buttermilk pancakes should be light and fluffy, and oozing with buttery flavor and goodness.

 Since buttermilk has always been widely available in Ireland, even in centuries past when food sources were limited, Irish mothers perfected the art of cooking buttermilk pancakes.

-Pancake Tuesday is very early this year, but whichever week it may fall in the calendar, Irish mams will be beating batter all across the country tomorrow.
+Pancake Tuesday varies from year to year, but whichever week of February or March it may fall on, Irish mams will be beating batter all across the country tomorrow.

 Some prefer a crêpe like pancake served with lemon juice and sugar, but many will make tried and true traditional buttermilk pancakes.

 They are delicious served warm from the pan with butter and honey, or fruit, or jam.